craig-osterhout/docs/content/manuals/subscription/details.md

 - Unlimited public Docker Hub repositories.
 - 1 private Docker Hub repository with 2GB storage.
 - 40 pulls/hr Docker Hub image pull rate limit.
+- 7-day Docker Build Cloud trial.
+- 30-day Testcontainers Cloud trial.

+Docker Personal users who want to continue using Docker Build Cloud or Docker Testcontainers Cloud after their trial can upgrade to a Docker Pro plan at any time.

-Additionally, unauthenticated users get 10 pulls per hour per IP address.
+Any unauthenticated user, including unauthenticated Docker Personal users, get 10 pulls per hour per IP address.

 For a list of features available in each tier, see [Docker Pricing](https://www.docker.com/pricing/).

 ## Docker Pro

 **Docker Pro** enables individual developers to get more control of their development environment and provides an integrated and reliable developer experience.
 It reduces the amount of time developers spend on mundane and repetitive tasks and empowers developers to spend more time creating value for their customers.

 Docker Pro includes: